jesseyujielee/CIS25_Fall2025/README.md

 3. If so, x is the greatest.
 If not, z is the greatest.
 4. If the condition from 2. is false (i.e. x < y), the program determines if y >= z.
 5. If so, y is the greatest.
 If not, z is the greatest.

+# Week 5

+week_5_menu.cpp:

+Objective: to create a 3-choice menu for number operations using loops (while, do-while, & for) and headers
+1. Headers for functions are declared.
+2. Input is taken for the menu choice in a do-while loop.
+3. If choice is 1, the loop ends and the program terminates.
+4. If choice is 2, the greatest digit is found via a while loop that continually takes the remainder of the number divided by 10, compares it to the greatest, updates if needed, then integer divides the number by 10.
+5. If choice is 3, exponentiation is done via a for loop that continually multiplies the result (starts at 1 in case exp is 0) by the base the number of times of the absolute value of the exponent.
+6. If the exponent is negative, the reciprocal of the result is returned, otherwise the result is returned.